By Joanna Newman

 jobeth44@embargmail.com

 Belle Allen Thompson was born about 1865 and died ? in Logan County, West Virginia.
-She was the second wife of Peter “Pete” Thompson, the son of John “Jack” & Juda White Thompson.
+She was the second wife of Peter “Pete” Thompson, the son of James “Jack” & Juda White Thompson.
 She was the daughter of Christina Gunnoe Allen.

 J. Brett Allen was listed in the 1900 Logan County annotated Census as being the father of Mary Elizabeth and Scott Allen, her older siblings.
 No paternal entry was found by her name.
 But as far as we know she shared the same father as Mary and Scott.